ApiLogicServer/Docs/docs/Tech-Toaster.md

 &nbsp;

-## 3. Customize With Python
+## 3. Add Python for Flexibility

-Automation and Rules provide remarkable agility, but you need flexibility to deliver.
+Automation and Rules provide remarkable agility, but you need flexibility to deliver a complete result.
 Use Python and popular packages to complete the job.
 Here we customize for pricing discounts, and sending Kafka messages:

 ![Rules Plus Python](images/sample-ai/rules-plus-python.png)

 &nbsp;

-# Summary
+# Extensible Declarative Automation

 The screenshots above illustrate remarkable agility.
+This system might have taken weeks or mnnths.

-Note also the simplicity -- you can create microservices even if you are new to Python.
+But it's more than agility.
+The level of abstraction here is very high... you can create microservices even if you are new to Python, or Frameworks such as Flask or SQLAlchemy.

-We call this XDA: Extensible Declarative Automation
+We call this XDA - Extensible Declarative Automation:

 * Automation - instead of slow and complex framework coding, just plug in your database for a running API and Admin App